R&D Tax Credits Explained

 Using our tax credits calculator, you can check if your business qualifies for R&D tax credits, as well as receive an estimate of how much you could claim.
 You’ll then have a prequalifying call with an expert member of our team – once we establish you have qualified, we can issue a contract.

-Once you’ve signed the contract, we’ll book you in for an initial consultation within 1-2 weeks.
-Throughout the process, our dedicated team of tax credit managers will ask for all the details they need and will put in hours of research to craft a solid claim that maximises tax credit.
+Once you have signed the contract, we will book an initial consultation within 1–2 weeks with one of our sector specialists.
+Throughout the process, our team of technical experts, financial analysts and tax consultants will gather the required details and work behind the scenes to craft a robust claim that maximises your R&D claim result.

 We perform 3 different stages of risk assessment – at sign-up, at the first technical meeting and again before submission.
 We minimise any obstacles to ensure a smooth process and a successful claim, keeping you fully in the loop from start to finish.